What Is an Appraisal?

 Most of the participants are very familiar.
 The most known person in the exchange is the real estate agent.
 Then, the bank provides the money needed to fund the deal.
 And the title company ensures that all requirements of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

-So who's responsible for making sure the value of the property is in line with the amount being paid?
+So, who's responsible for making sure the value of the real estate is in line with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional New York licensed appraiser from Premier Appraisals, Inc. will ensure you as an interested party are informed.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Premier Appraisals, Inc. will ensure, you as an interested party, are informed.

 Appraisals start with the property inspection

 To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
 We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly exist and are in the condition a typical buyer would expect them to be.
 The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
 Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.